-The tasks for our project are broken down into 2 tasks: app development and security solutions.
+The tasks for our project are broken down into 3 tasks: iOS development, Android development, and security solutions.
 The development sections include the same subtasks to create the application, develop the screens for the project, connect the screens together, connect the application to the existing backend, connect to the physical rack, and testing.
 The security section included the subtasks to develop cybersecurity solutions, research industry standards and requirements, integrate solutions into the application, integrate solutions into the database, and penetration testing (See figure 3.2.1).